-- 2.5 Upon selection, each employee shall receive an offer of appointment stating: - (a) that the appointment is subject to the Regulations applicable to the category of appointment in question, and to changes which may be duly made in such Regulations from time to time; - (b) the nature of the appointment; - (c) the date on which the employee is required to commence duty; - (d) the period of appointment, the notice required to terminate it and the period of probation; - (e) the category, level, commencing rate of salary and the scale of increments and the maximum salary attainable; - (f) the allowances attached to the appointment; - (g) any special terms and conditions which may be applicable. - 2.6 Together with the offer of appointment, employees shall be provided with a copy of these Regulations.
-Upon acceptance of the offer employees shall state in writing that they are familiar with and accept the conditions set out in these Regulations. - 2.7 The instrument of appointment shall state the date on which the appointment takes effect.
-This date will not be prior to the date on which the employee takes up his or her duties. - 2.8 Either prior to or during the period of employment, in order to ascertain whether an employee remains able to perform the full range of duties, employees may be required to undergo medical examination from time to time as determined by the Executive Secretary or the Commission as the case may require.
+- a) that the appointment is subject to the Regulations applicable to the category of appointment in question, and to changes which may be duly made in such Regulations from time to time; - b) the nature of the appointment; - c) the date on which the employee is required to commence duty; - d) the period of appointment, the notice required to terminate it and the six month period of probation.
+Upon satisfactory completion of the probationary period, the Executive Secretary shall confirm their appointment and the terms thereof; - d)e) the category, level, commencing rate of salary and the scale of increments and the maximum salary attainable; - e)f) the allowances attached to the appointment; - fig) any special terms and conditions which may be applicable. - 2.5.
+Together with the offer of appointment, employees shall be provided with a copy of these Regulations and the Standards of Conduct for the International Civil Service.
+Upon acceptance of the offer employees shall state in writing that they are familiar with and accept the conditions set out in these Regulations. - 2.6.
+The instrument of appointment shall state the date on which the appointment takes effect.
+This date will not be prior to the date on which the employee takes up his or her duties. - 2.7.
+Either prior to or during the period of employment, in order to ascertain whether an employee remains able to perform the full range of duties, employees may be required to undergo medical examination from time to time as determined by the Executive Secretary or the Commission as the case may require.
 The medical examinations shall be at the expense of the Commission.
-If the employee refuses to undergo any medical examination, the Executive Secretary or Commission may be required to make a decision in the absence of any information that may be provided by a medical examination.
+If the employee refuses to undergo any medical examination, the Executive Secretary or Commission may be required to make a decision in the absence of any information that may be provided by a medical examination. - 2.8.
+Employees shall be required to retire on reaching the age of 65 years with the exception of an Executive Secretary whose four-year appointment commenced prior to reaching the age of 65 and who then reaches 65 years during that term, who will be required to retire at the end of that term.